 - Children should not be allowed to handle fireworks

-Bottle corks as well as other objects commonly used for play/fun during holidays (e.g. darts, slingshot, toy gun ammunition) can turn into projectiles and cause serious eye damage if it they hit the eye.
+Bottle corks as well as other objects commonly used for play/fun during holidays (e.g. darts, slingshot, toy gun ammunition) can turn into projectiles and cause serious eye damage if they hit the eye.
 To prevent eye injuries due to bottle corks,

-- Chill wine before opening it.
+- Chill the wine before opening it.
 The cooler the wine, the lower the chance of the cork popping unexpectedly.

 - Don’t shake the bottle before opening it.
 Shaking the bottle increases the speed at which the cork leaves the bottle thereby increasing the risk of eye injury.

-- To remove cork, point it at angle of 45 degrees away from yourself and other people and then hold the cork down with one palm while removing the wire around it with the other hand.
+- To remove the cork, point it at an angle of 45 degrees away from yourself and other people and then hold the cork down with one palm while removing the wire around it with the other hand.

 Many children suffer toy-related injuries during holidays because it is during this period that they play most with toys.
 For this reason, it’s important that parents carefully consider the type of toys they buy for their children.
 To avoid toy-related eye injuries,

 - Choose well-assembled toys that are shatterproof.
 This helps prevent eye injuries that are caused by flying pieces of broken toys.

 - Ensure that children wear eye protection while playing with projectile toys (e.g. toy guns and darts)